-To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the year ended December 31, 2022, all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent stockholders were complied with, with the exception of one Form 4 for the sale of shares of Class A Common Stock, which was inadvertently filed late for each of Messrs.
-Hartfield and Francis and one Form 4 for a restricted stock unit grant, which was inadvertently filed late for Mr. Bay due to an administrative error.
+To our knowledge, based solely on a review of the copies of such reports furnished to us and written representations that no other reports were required, during the year ended December 31, 2023, all Section 16(a) filing requirements applicable to our officers, directors and greater than ten percent stockholders were complied with, with the exception of two Form 3s for the initial statement of beneficial ownership, which were inadvertently filed late, one for each of Mmes.
+Hoitt and McMinn, and two Form 4s for restricted stock unit grants, which were inadvertently filed late, one for each of Messrs.
+Camire and Grazier, all due to administrative errors.